 Other Side-Channel Attacks

 The significant attacks on virtualization security use side-channel attacks.
-See this page for the details.
+See my virtualization security page for the details.

 Detecting Packet Sniffing Attacks